 Product weight: 20 bags (40g)

-Clearspring Organic Mu Tea is a delicious caffeine-free blend of twelve invigorating and soothing oriental herbs.
+Clearspring Organic Mu Tea is a delicious caffeine-free blend of eleven invigorating and soothing oriental herbs.

-It contains mandarin orange peel, liquorice root, Japanese ginseng, cinnamon and other exotic oriental herbs that combine to create a sweet tasting, spicy and aromatic blend.
+It contains orange peel, liquorice root, ginseng, cinnamon and other exotic oriental herbs that combine to create a sweet tasting, spicy and aromatic blend.

 Mu Tea was formulated by the Japanese diet and health philosopher, George Ohsawa (founder of the Macrobiotic diet and philosophy), in the 1950s based on his studies of the energetic properties of traditional oriental herbs.
 The word Mu in Japanese means 'an ideal state of balance'.